Six Blind Men and an Elephant

 “Science without religion is lame, religion without science is blind.” — Albert Einstein

 Today, it seems like every scientific theory, religion, lifestyle, or ideology offers an entirely different explanation of the universe.
-Rarely are these independent views seen as being complimentary to one another — indeed, coexistence is possible, but agreement is by no means guaranteed – we still need to get over the mindset that only one of two conflicting observations can be valid, and instead embrace the notion that the most accurate truths come from a wide range of perspectives.
+Rarely are these independent views seen as being complimentary to one another — indeed, coexistence is possible, but agreement is by no means guaranteed… we still need to get over the ancient mindset that only one of two conflicting observations can be valid, and instead embrace the notion that the most accurate truths come from a plethora of overlapping perspectives.
 I firmly believe that science, given enough time, can explain the universe in its entirety.
-After all, high-tech is basically science-powered magic.

 “Science is not only compatible with spirituality; it is a profound source of spirituality.” — Carl Sagan